alicolville/meal-tracker/readme.txt

 Several fixes based upon WordPress's plugin feedback:

 * Removed moment.js from plugin and replaced with the version shipped with WP.
-* FontAwesome is now bundled with the plugin, rather than included via a CDN.
-* Chart.js is now bundled with the plugin, rather than included via a CDN.
+* The following are now bundled with the plugin, rather than included via a CDN: FontAwesome, Chart.js, jquery.Confirm
 * Included all non minified versions of 3rd party library code and added 3rd party dependencies to readme.

 = 3.1.7 =